zacksmash/laravel-new/README.md

 The following projects are community submitted starter kits, not associated with Laravel.

 > [!WARNING]
-> Because these projects are created by the community, it's very important to be cautious when installing any application.
+> Be cautious when installing this code into your application.
 Make sure to do your research and learn more about the project before installing.

 #### [Svelte Starter Kit](https://github.com/oseughu/svelte-starter-kit)